lorawoodford/api-training/README.md

 More FYIs to read

    1. You'll always need at least two things to run one of our scripts: _the script itself_ and _the secrets.py file_, and they must both be in the same directory.
    2. A brief description of what each script does follows this long introduction.
 You used each of these scripts in the workshop itself, and so these descriptions will be familiar.
-These scripts, as opposed to the ones offered in the _additional resources_ subfolder, above, are highly specific to the workshop, but if you're interested in learning Python, it may help to look at a script you've already used.
+These scripts, as opposed to the ones offered in the [_additional resources_](../master//additional%20resources) subfolder, above, are highly specific to the workshop, but if you're interested in learning Python, it may help to look at a script you've already used.

 ## Authenticating with [secrets.py](../master/secrets.py)
-Note: You're only downloading [secrets.py](../master/secrets.py); secrets._pyc_ is created automatically and you do not need to download it.
+Note: You're only downloading/editing [secrets.py](../master/secrets.py); secrets._pyc_ is created automatically and you do not need to download or edit it.

 Several of our scripts used for interacting with the ArchivesSpace API call a separate secrets.py that should be in the following format: